 Life insurance companies, for example, take a very conservative approach to risk and typically screens applicants based on factors like, lifestyle, finance, and health.
 In fact, they often decline policies based on risky behaviors such as smoking, excessive drinking, or health problems.
 With personal possession insurance, those who take chances with their cars or their homes are more likely to be declined, as the insurance companies perceive the risk as being too great.

 Traditionally, life insurance applicants must submit urine and blood tests to provide carriers with a measurable profile of current and future health factors.
-With continuous advances in online ad tracking and behavioral marketing, however, some insurers now look to data-mining firms to help them replace this costly and painful step with electronic prescreening.
+However, with continuous advances in online ad tracking and behavioral marketing, some insurers now look to data-mining firms to help them replace costly and cumbersome medical tests with electronic prescreening.

 How do insurance companies stalk you online?